BuildOnViction/docs/docs/developers/integrations.md

 ```

 ## Create transaction
-Sends transction to the network.
+Sends transaction to the network.
 You need to unlock wallet before using this function.
 ```javascript
 web3.eth.sendTransaction(transactionObject [, callback])
 ```